BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 # Deployment
-Since the build and deploy stages are seperate, and we have a built image from the previous exercise, we can now deploy this image into the dev project.
+Since the build and deploy stages are separate, and we have a built image from the previous exercise, we can now deploy this image into the dev project.

 ## The Dev Project